qmk/qmk_firmware/keyboards/sleepy_craft_studios/sleepy_keeb_split/readme.md

 * Keyboard Maintainer: [Sleepy Craft Studios](https://github.com/sleepy-craft-studios)
 * Hardware Supported: Pro-micro (tested), Elite-C, any other ATMega32U4 based microcontroller should work.
-* Hardware Availability: Kits can be purchased at [](https://sleepycraftstudios.com)
+* Hardware Availability: Kits can be purchased at [Sleepy Craft Studios](https://sleepycraftstudios.com/shop/sleepy-keeb-split-(diy))

 Make example for this keyboard (after setting up your build environment.
 The via keymap is recommended for VIA functionality):